bozokopic/boxhatter/README.rst

 * nodejs >=7
 * yarn

+Additional required python packages are listed in `requirements.pip.dev.txt`.

 Documentation
 -------------

-Online documentation available at `http://hatter.readthedocs.io`.
+Online documentation available at `<http://hatter.readthedocs.io>`_.

 Build
 -----

-Build tool used for Hatter is pydoit (`http://pydoit.org/`).
+Build tool used for Hatter is pydoit (`<http://pydoit.org>`_).
 It can be installed together with other python dependencies by running::

-    $ pip install -r requirements.pip.txt
+    $ pip install -r requirements.pip.dev.txt

 For listing available doit tasks, use::